bhanupratapys/dnswarden/README.md

   * **Pure uncensored DNS** (Blocks nothings , more power for the user!)
   * **Adblocking DNS** (Blocks ads , trackers and all the random crap on the internet.)
   * **Adult Filter DNS** (Blocks adult content, enforces force safe search for search engines and YouTube.
 Also blocks ads, trackers and other malicious stuff)
   * **Custom filter DNS** (Users can choose multiple blocklists from the predefined set depending on their usage.
-Only supports DNS-over-TLS and DNS-over-HTTPS)
+Supports DNS-over-QUIC, DNS-over-TLS and DNS-over-HTTPS)

     * Supports DNS over QUIC, DNS over HTTPS, DNS over TLS and DNSCrypt.
     * DNSSEC and [QNAME minimization](https://tools.ietf.org/html/rfc7816) are enabled by default.